 Recommended Sci-Fi Series on Amazon Prime

-The Expanse (2015 – ): Don’t be discouraged by the first season it gets better.
+The Expanse (2015 – Jan 2022): Six seasons so far.
+Don’t be discouraged by the first season it gets better.
 Highly rated.

 Upload (2020, May 1): Sci-fi, Rom-com, Mystery.
 You may not know the actors but they do a good job.
 10 episodes in Season one.
 After a 45 minute start, the rest of the episodes are about 30 minutes.
 Amazon Original.